 If you have not yet reached the Social Security retirement age but have become unable to work because of illness or injury, the Social Security Administration has disability and health insurance benefits that you may qualify for.

 Unfortunately, benefits can be hard to get from the Social Security Administration.
-Fortunately, you have the right to seek relief through legal means if you qualify for some or all of these benefits, but your claim is wrongfully denied.
+If you qualify for some or all of these benefits but your claim is wrongfully denied, you have the right to seek relief through legal means.

 THAT IS WHEN YOU HIRE SOCIAL SECURITY DISABILITY LAWYERS